kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

       restartPolicy: Never # This time we'll run it only once
 ```

 Pods have a few available configurations.
-For example we can force it to retry for a number of times by defining `backoffLimit`.
+For example, we can force it to retry for a number of times by defining `backoffLimit`.

 ```console
 $ kubectl get jobs